Mo Williams scores a career & franchise high 52 points vs the Pacers

 “Mo was unbelievable,” Minnesota coach Flip Saunders said.
 “I have been in the league 17 years and I have had some guys have hot games, but I don’t think I have had anybody where he was at.
 He did everything.”

-The 52 was 1 more than Corey Brewer’s 51 against the Rockets last season and the last 50 point game in the NBA since Brewer did it.
+The 52 was one more than Corey Brewer’s 51 against the Rockets last season.

 “You are just in a zone, you don’t really see anybody,” Williams said.
 “You just go back to the places when you are in the gym by yourself with your own trainer.
 You are just shooting shots and it doesn’t matter where the defense is at.”